nikita141150/nikita141150/README.md

 - 📚 Constantly learning and exploring new technologies in the development field
 - ⌛ Open to different employment formats and flexible work schedules

-Feel free to reach out to me through [telegram](https://t.me/devqsl) if you have any questions or would like to connect.
+📫 How to reach me: [Telegram](https://t.me/devqsl) if you have any questions or would like to connect.